emmanuel-nike/django-generic-datamodel/README.md

 ## Tech/Frameworks Used
 **Backend**
-* Django v2.2, APIs were developed using Django rest framework and Class Based Views
+* Django v2.2, APIs were developed using Django REST framework and Class Based Views

 **Frontend**
 * VueJs v2